hannesdatta/textmining-workflow/readme.md

 # Example of a reproducible research worflow: JSON parsing and text mining in Python, R + RMarkdown

 This is a basic example workflow using GNU Make, Python and R for a reproducible research workflow, following the principles of [tilburgsciencehub.com](http://tilburgsciencehub.com/workflow).
+Please use this template in combination with our tutorial at [http://tilburgsciencehub.com/tutorial](http://tilburgsciencehub.com/tutorial).

 The main aim of this repository is to have a clean and basic structure, which can be easily adjusted to use in an actual project.
 In this example project, the following is done:
 - Pipeline stage "data-preparation"